Published:

 Considering the dire housing inventory situation across the country, new housing construction will provide some much-needed relief and access to homes for buyers on the prowl for a new home.

 Mortgage applications are also on the rise.
-That, coupled with low interest rates and increased builder confidence paints the picture of a bright future for real estate.
+According to the Mortgage Bankers Association (MBA), mortgage applications rose by 3.2% for the week ending March 6, 2026, marking the second‑highest activity level seen since 2022.
+That, coupled with decreasing interest rates paints the picture of a bright future for real estate.

 Get an Instant Mortgage Rate Quote Today